SudiptaMajumder/Format-a-number-with-Commas-in-ASP.NET-MVC/README.md

 # Format-a-number-with-Commas-in-ASP.NET-MVC

-In the view page (.chtml) I have used this :
+In the view page (.cshtml) I have used this :

 if (item.AMOUNT < 0)//Determine negative number
 {